ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/6-workflows/_index.md

 weight = 6
 +++

-The basic idea of an Automation Controller workflow is to link multiple Job Templates together.
+The basic idea of an automation controller workflow is to link multiple Job Templates together.
 They may or may not share inventory, Playbooks or even permissions.
 The links can be conditional:

 - If job template A succeeds, job template B is automatically executed afterwards.